l3mpire/lemlist-developer/source/includes/_activities.md

 type | (Optional) The type of activity you want to retrieve.
-Can be `emailsSent`, `emailsOpened`, `emailsClicked`, `emailsReplied`, `emailsBounced`, `emailsSendFailed`, `emailsUnsubscribed`. campaignId | (Optional) Retrieve activities of this `campaignId`. isFirst | (Optional) Only retrieve the first time this activity happened.
+Can be `emailsSent`, `emailsOpened`, `emailsClicked`, `emailsReplied`, `emailsBounced`, `emailsSendFailed`, `emailsUnsubscribed`. campaignId | (Optional) Retrieve activities of this `campaignId`. isFirst | (Optional) Only retrieve the first time this activity happened. offset | (Optional) Offset from the start.
+For pagination. limit | (Optional) Number of campaigns to retrieve.
+100 per default ( and 100 max ).